Odeon lifts Capital One Financial Corporation [COF] price estimate. Who else is bullish?

 Capital One Financial Corporation (NYSE: COF) today announced a quarterly dividend of $0.60 per common share payable May 26, 2023, to stockholders of record at the close of business on May 15, 2023.
 The company has announced dividends on its common stock every quarter since it became an independent company on February 28, 1995.
 Dividends declared by the company are eligible for direct reinvestment in the company’s common stock under its Dividend Reinvestment and Stock Purchase Plan.
 For additional Plan information, stockholders should contact Computershare Trust Company, N.A., at 1-888-985-2057 (inside the U.S. and Canada) or 1-781-575-2725 (outside the U.S. and Canada).

-The results of the trading session contributed to over 3009204 shares changing hands.
-Over the past one week, the price volatility of Capital One Financial Corporation stands at 2.97% while the volatility over the past one month is 3.05%.
+Capital One Financial Corporation represents 382.60 million in outstanding shares, while the company has a total market value of $35.16 billion with the latest information.
+COF stock price has been found in the range of $90.87 to $94.45.

-The market cap for COF stock reached $32.53 billion, with 382.50 million shares outstanding and 377.94 million shares in the current float.
-Compared to the average trading volume of 3.15M shares, COF reached a trading volume of 3009204 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.17M shares, COF reached a trading volume of 8295400 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about Capital One Financial Corporation [COF]?
+Here is what top equities market gurus are saying about Capital One Financial Corporation [COF]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for COF shares is $110.07 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on COF stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.